 The Compensation Committee is comprised of independent, non-employee members of the Board of Directors and is responsible for evaluating and determining the compensation paid to the named executive officers.
 The Compensation Committee retains an independent compensation consultant to assist the Compensation Committee in making executive compensation decisions.

-In 2021, our Compensation Committee engaged Aon's Human Capital Solutions practice, a division of Aon plc ("Aon").
-In making 2021 compensation decisions, the Compensation Committee reviewed market data for each named executive officer's position, compiled by Aon, from the following peer group of companies for 2021:
+For 2022, the Compensation Committee engaged Aon's Human Capital Solutions practice, a division of Aon plc ("Aon") as its independent compensation consultant.
+In making 2022 compensation decisions, the Compensation Committee reviewed market data for each named executive officer's position, compiled by Aon, from the following peer group of companies for 2022: